microsoft/code-with-engineering-playbook/developer-experience/readme.md

 - Actively seek opportunities for improving the solution developer experience
 - Work with the tech lead to iteratively improve team expectations for developer experience
-- Curate a backlog actionable stories that identify areas for improvement.
+- Curate a backlog actionable stories that identify areas for improvement and prioritize with respect to project delivery goals by engaging directly with the Product Owner and Customer.
 - Serve as subject matter expert for the rest of the team.
 Help the team determine how to implement devex expectations and identify deviations.

-### Senior Members - Assert Expectations
+### Team Members - Assert Expectations

-The senior members of the team can also help hold the team accountable for providing a positive developer experience.
-The following are examples of areas the senior members can help identify where the team's devex expectations are not being met.
+The team members of the team can also help hold each other accountable for providing a positive developer experience.
+The following are examples of areas team members can help identify where the team's devex expectations are not being met.

 - Pull requests.
 Try the changes locally to see if they are adhering to the team's devex expectations.
 - Design Reviews.
 Look for proposals that may negatively effect the solution's devex.
 These might include